welteki/docs.actuated.dev/docs/provision-server.md

 Servers for actuated do not need to be expensive at all.
 Bare-metal from European providers is available between 50-150 EUR / mo, and VMs on GCP, Azure and DigitalOcean are all available within a similar budget range.
 Using your own hardware can also be really cost effective.

-!!! info "500 USD free credit for bare-metal"
-    [Equinix Metal](https://metal.equinix.com/) have partnered with us to offer 500 USD of credit for new customers to use on actuated.
-You can request the discount code after purchasing your actuated subscription.

 So what makes a one server quicker than another?

 * CPU Clock speed - the base and turbo speeds affect how some builds perform like Go and Rust